googleworkspace/gws-genai-addon-sample/README.md

 ##### Terms of Use & Privacy Policy

+> Vertex AI Gemini API is a Preview offering, subject to the "Pre-GA Offerings Terms" in the General Service Terms section of the [Service Specific Terms](https://cloud.google.com/terms/service-terms).
+Pre-GA products and features are available "as is" and might have limited support, and changes to pre-GA products and features may not be compatible with other pre-GA versions.
+For more information, see the [launch stage descriptions](https://cloud.google.com/products#product-launch-stages).
+Further, by using Vertex AI Gemini API, you agree to the [Additional Terms](https://cloud.google.com/trustedtester/aitos) for Generative AI Preview Products.

-Please check Google Cloud's [Terms](https://cloud.google.com/product-terms#section-3) for more information on how your data is processed.
+Check Google Cloud's [Terms](https://cloud.google.com/product-terms#section-3) for more information on how your data is processed.

 #### Google Cloud Vertex AI PaLM API